Pathoschild/smapi-mod-dump/source/Family Planning/README.md

 ```
 ## Multiplayer

-The mod Family Planning, without any content packs, is compatible with multiplayer.
-This mod only affects the player who has it downloaded, so there are no issues with multiplayer.

-When you have a content pack installed however, due to a bug in Stardew Valley 1.3, you may run into game-breaking crashes if one player has the content pack installed and the other(s) don't.
-If you'd like to use a content pack while playing a multiplayer game, be sure that everyone has the same content pack(s) installed.
+I haven't checked compatibility with multiplayer yet for the 1.4 update.
+If you're using this mod with multiplayer, proceed with caution.

 ## Compatibility:

-Works with Stardew Valley 1.3 beta on Linux/Mac/Windows.
+Works with Stardew Valley 1.4 beta on Linux/Mac/Windows.
 This mod uses Harmony, so there may be interference with other mods using Harmony to patch the same methods.
 If you notice any issues, please let me know.

 ## More details: